Armando Rodriguez, M.D., Mental Illness Stigma Among Latinos

 How did your family deal with your depression?

 There are no problems with my wife and kids.
 My parents have accepted it, but, deep down, they see it as a fault in their parenting.
 On the surface, there’s a little bit of denial, “Oh, it’s no big deal.
 You’ll get over it.”
 I have to explain that it’s a condition.
 They also suffer from mental illnesses that they have been reluctant to accept.
 They haven’t wanted to see a psychiatrist or take antidepressants.
 Their excuse is, “We don’t want to get hooked on these meds.”
 There’s a lot of denial on their side.

 Do you screen for depression in your practice?

 We do.
 We basically use a clinical eye—observing how the patient looks.
 We ask questions like, “How is your mood?
 Have you lost interest in things that previously interested you?
 Have you had any changes in sleep patterns or appetite?”
 What’s amazing is how many people will answer, “Yes, my energy is low.
 My mood is low.
 I’ve stopped doing things that I liked to do.”
 Many patients with chronic illnesses are depressed.
 Asking these questions helps us to diagnose it.
 Of course, we look for secondary reasons.
-Could this be caused by a medication?
+Could this be caused by medication?
 A beta-blocker?
 A diuretic?
 Do they have hyperthyroidism?
-We are always looking for possible causes instead of just saying, “You’re depressed.
+We always look for possible causes instead of saying, “You’re depressed.
 Here’s a prescription for an antidepressant.
 See you later.”
 We also try to find out if they are grieving over a recent loss or if their depression is otherwise situational.
-In that case, they may not need an antidepressant; they may just need to follow-up with a psychologist or counselor.
+In that case, they may not need an antidepressant; they may need to follow-up with a psychologist or counselor.
 We should be screening with a Hamilton questionnaire, but we don’t have time for it.

 Why are your patients more likely to open up to you instead of directly seeking a mental health clinician?